tomchalmers/enablement-docs/exercises/1-the-manual-menace/README.md

 _____

 <!-- ## 10,000 Ft View
 > This exercise is aimed at the creation of the tooling that will be used to support the rest of the Exercises.
-The high-level goal is to create a collection of project spaces and populate them with Git, Jenkins & Nexus.
+The high-level goal is to create a collection of project namespaces and populate them with Git, Jenkins & Nexus.

 If you're feeling confident and don't want to follow the step-by-step guide these high-level instructions should provide a challenge for you: